Follow Me on Pinterest

 3. Use some of the remaining flour to dust your work surface.
 Place the dough on it and pat it into a large 1/2 -inch-thick square.
 Dust the top with more flour if it gets sticky.
 Next, slice the dough into 2 1/2 -inch squares.

 4. Now it’s time to fry the beignets—be sure to ask an adult to help you!
-Heat 2 inches of vegetable oil in a heavy saucepan on the stove top until the temperature reaches 325° on a deep-fat thermometer.
-Check the temperature every so often while cooking.
+Heat 2 inches of vegetable oil in a heavy saucepan on the stovetop until the temperature reaches 325° on a deep-fat thermometer.
+Check the temperature with a cooking thermometer every so often while cooking.
 If it gets too hot, temporarily turn the heat down, or off.

 5. Carefully drop 3 dough squares at a time into the hot oil.
 Fry them for 3 minutes, turn them over, and continue frying for 3 more minutes.
 Use a slotted spoon to transfer the beignets to a wire rack set atop paper towels to drain.
 Dust the beignets with confectioners’ sugar, and enjoy!